kframework/k-in-k/kink.md

        </Modules>
 ```

-TODO: Generalize this to remove following rule

-If ekore defintion is already a kore definition,
+If ekore defintion is already a kore definition, then ignore the conversion, but
-then ignore the conversion, but populate the configuration.
+populate the configuration.

 ```k
   rule <pipeline> #frontendModulesToKoreModules => .K